 58. At the Belgrade Conference of Non-aligned States, Yugoslavia took a position which markedly resembled that of the USSR in important respects, although a more reserved attitude would have been more consistent with the advance indications given by high Yugoslav officials.
-Tite, in his 3rd September address to the Conference, enunciated Yugoslav views on Berlin, Germany, and other pending questions in language reminiscent of He failed to criticise Soviet resumption Soviet pronouncements. of testing, distorted the Western position on Berlin, and contrasted the "socialist" society of East Germany, where he found no reason for criticism, with the alleged "revanchist" and "capitalist" society of the Federal Republic of Germany.
+Tito, in his 3rd September address to the Conference, enunciated Yugoslav views on Berlin, Germany, and some other pending questions in language reminiscent of Soviet pronouncements.
+He failed to criticise Soviet resumption of testing, distorted the Western position on Berlin, and contrasted the "socialist" society of East Germany, where he found no reason for criticism, with the alleged "revanchist" and "capitalist" society of the Federal Republic of Germany.
 He did, however, stop short of endorsing a separate peace treaty with the so-called DDR.
-His views on disarmament were somewhat ambiguous, but his remarks regarding "those who make a fetiali out of controls" had an adverse impact especially in the United Although the Yugoslav delegation reportedly played a somewhat reserved or moderating role in the private esssions regarding some items proposed for the communique, it is also reported to have attempted to persuade other delegations to include Soviet views on Berlin and Germany in the final communique, albeit unsuccessfully.
+His views on disarmament were somewhat ambiguous, but his remarks regarding "those who make a fetish out of controls" had an adverse impact especially in the United Although the Yugoslav delegation reportedly played a States. somewhat reserved or moderating role in the private sessions regarding some items proposed for the communiqué, it is also reported to have attempted, albeit unsuccessfully, to persuade other delegations to include in the final communiqué views on Berlin and Germany corresponding to those of Moscow.